n3tsurge/ipblisted/README.md

 - --infile - A file listing a range of IP addresses you wish to check
 - --good - This flag will show lists that don't contain the IP
 - --skip-dns - This flag will skip any feed that has a type of DNS
+- --no-cache : Don't use the cached results, and don't store new ones
+- --clear-cache : This clears the existing cache
+- --cache-timeout : This sets when cached responses should expire

 ## Coming Soon
 ### Searching a CIDR block